Kaas Plateau - A Complete Guide

 Nivant Hill Resort: North Indian and Chinese cuisine with plush décor

 Bakula: Chicken, Mutton, and Veg Thali served in a rustic décor

 Zazen: Pre-ordered home-cooked meals, both vegetarian and non-vegetarian.

 Mane Farms: Located in Anawale, perfect for pre-ordered homemade food cooked on a traditional stove.

 The unnamed place in Petri: A small home kitchen in the village of Petri, that serves food on pre-order.
 You can also doze off in the tiny shelter post the gastronomic affair!

 Accommodation at Kaas Plateau

-Thanks to the growing crowd, there are quite a few resorts, humble lodgings, farmhouses and hotels en route the Kaas Plateau.
-Alternatively, you can also book hotel rooms or Airbnbs in the Satara city.
+Thanks to the growing crowd, there are quite a few resorts, humble lodgings, farmhouses, and hotels en route the Kaas Plateau.
+Alternatively, you can also book hotel rooms in Satara city.
 The rates of the rooms are high and the availability is scarce during the peak monsoon and the flowering season, hence it is recommended to book well in advance.
 There are no 5-star hotels in and around Kaas Plateau.

 The Kaas Plateau hotels are located on the Kaas road, not the plateau itself.
 My personal recommendations are Nivant Hill Resort, Prakurti resort and Mane Farm Stay since they offer good amenities along with a gorgeous view!